NoMachine1/BSGS/README.md

 📜 Final Warning
 This tool comes with absolutely no warranty, except the guarantee that it will make you obsessively check the output every 5 minutes.
 Happy hunting!

-Made with ❤️, caffeine, and the faint hope of solving Puzzle #64 before retirement.
+Made with ❤️, caffeine.
-*/
+bc1qdwnxr7s08xwelpjy3cc52rrxg63xsmagv50fa8